wvllk/Object_Oriented_Programming/README_SWIFT_OOP.md

 Additionally, the Person class has a method called "sayHello" that prints out a greeting message that includes the person's name and age.
 The code also demonstrates how to create a new instance of the Person class, passing in the person's name and age as arguments to the initializer method.
 Finally, the sayHello method is called on the person1 instance, which prints out the greeting message.
-This code file showcases the fundamentals of object-oriented programming in Swift, including the creation of classes, properties, methods, and initializers.
-It also demonstrates how to create instances of a class and call methods on those instances.
-This code can serve as a good starting point for learning
-Swift and object-oriented programming concepts.